MathHubInfo/Documentation/legacy/MDDL.md

 - **codecs** (encoders/decode pairs) that mediate between them, and finally
 - **schema theories** that bind all of them together, and provide metadata-based hints for infrastruture generation.

 All of these are regular flexiformal theories, that can make use of the existing MathHub libraries.
-Consequently, a [[mathematical data colletions|datacollections]] are regular [[MathHub Library|libraries]] with MDDL schema theories.
+Consequently, a [mathematical data colletions](datacollections) are regular [MathHub Library](libraries) with MDDL schema theories.
 - **MDDL archives** for the schema theories.
 The main one is usually just called `mddl`.
 - **VT archives** for the virtual theories generated from the `mddl` archive, the main one is usually called `vt`